lyl00/minimum_scaling_free_region/README.md

     - download the matlab code library of [modern robotics](https://github.com/NxRLab/ModernRobotics/tree/master/packages/MATLAB) for conducting some operation to SE(3), i.e., the mr folder.

-4. your final folder sturcture should look like the following:
+4. your final folder structure should look like the following:
     ```
     ├── gradient_expression.mat
     ├── README.md